CaptainBluBlu/CaptainBluBlu/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=CaptainBluBlu&label=Profile%20views&color=0e75b6&style=flat" alt="profile-views-captainblublu" /> </p>

-- 😄 My name is Lim Phang Zhen
+- 😄 Lim Phang Zhen or you can call me Glenn

 - 🌱 Developer / Data Analyst

-- 💻 Used to be in the field of software engineering but transition to data science and artificial intelligence to learn more about data and how it impacts the world
+- 💻 An experienced student of both Software Engineering and Data Science.
+Buding the future of Architecture + Data

 - 🤓 Studied Dimploma in ICT (software engineering) in APU, Studying CS specialism in AI and DS in Taylor's University

-- 💞️ I’m planning to learn up on WebAudioContext Api
+- 💞️ I’m planning to new technologies such as WebAssembly, and industry revolutionising concepts like data mesh

 - 📫 Reach me at : **glennlimphangzhen@gmail.com**